victornava/markdown-ruby/README.md

-# Markdown Ruby
+# Submark

-An implementation of markdown (subset) in Ruby.
-For learning purposes.
+A markdown (subset) to HTML converter.

+I have no idea how parsers work.
+So I'm doing this as programming exercice to learn about them.

 The idea is to figure out how to make a rudimentary markdown to html converter, before learning about parsers.

-I intent to write another version as a "proper" parser.
+Then write another version as a "proper" parser.
 Once I read about them.

 ## TODO